Connect with others who understand.

 If an area affected by eczema becomes infected, treatment will depend on the type of infection.

-6. Athlete’s Foot Usually Resolves in Two Months While Eczema Is Long Term
+6. Athlete’s Foot Usually Resolves in 2 Months, While Eczema Is Long Term

 With the right diagnosis and treatment, athlete’s foot should resolve within one to eight weeks.
 As your athlete’s foot begins to heal, symptoms such as itchiness will become less bothersome.
 However, it’s important to complete your prescribed treatment.
 Stopping treatment early can cause your athlete’s foot to come back in a harder-to-treat form.

 Many children outgrow eczema.
-For others, eczema is an ongoing condition — symptoms will flare and improve over time.
-Your health care provider can help you find the most effective long-term therapy.
+For others, eczema is an ongoing condition — symptoms flare and improve over time.
+Your healthcare provider can help you find the most effective long-term therapy.

-7. Different Prevention Practices Can Help Reduce the Risk of Athlete’s Foot vs. Eczema
+7. Different Prevention Practices Help Reduce the Risk of Athlete’s Foot vs. Eczema

 You can help prevent athlete’s foot by practicing good foot hygiene: